SciML/Surrogates.jl/docs/src/parallel.md

 ## Ask-Tell Interface

 To enable parallel optimization, we make use of an Ask-Tell interface.
 The user will construct the initial surrogate model the same way as for non-parallel surrogate models, but instead of using `surrogate_optimize`, the user will use `potential_optimal_points`.
 This will return the coordinates of points that the optimizer has determined are most useful to evaluate next.
 How the user evaluates these points is up to them.
 The Ask-Tell interface requires more manual control than `surrogate_optimize`, but it allows for more flexibility.
-After the point has been evaluated, the user will *tell* the surrogate model the new points with the `add_point!` function.
+After the point has been evaluated, the user will *tell* the surrogate model the new points with the `update!` function.

 ## Virtual Points